ezodude/UpAppHybrid/README.md

 UpAppHybrid
 ===========

-UpApp wrapped in cordova and ready for both iOS &amp; Android deployment.
+Demo UpApp wrapped in cordova and ready for both iOS &amp; Android deployment.